What is Disc Replacement?

 Some patients opt for a spinal fusion.
 In this procedure, the upper and lower vertebrae at a particular level (or more than one level) are fused together with plates and screws.
 This diminishes the pain by making it impossible to move the spine at the affected level.
 Unfortunately, this procedure does limit the range of motion of the spine, which can be a problem for some people.

 Artificial discs need to be placed into the damaged disc space using a frontal and central approach.
 The patient has opened anteriorly, and the spine is identified by working around the contents of the abdomen and cutting an incision into the retroperitoneal space.
-The major blood vessels in the back are moved out of the way because they are covering up the spine.
-Because of the necessity of working with major blood vessels, a general or vascular surgeon acts as one of the surgeons in the procedure along with the spinal surgeon.
+The major blood vessels in the back are moved out of the way to cover up the spine.
+Because of the necessity of working with major blood vessels, a general or vascular surgeon acts as one of the surgeons in the procedure and the spinal surgeon.

 The disc space is cleaned out in preparation for the artificial disc, and then the new disc is positioned in the intervertebral space.
 Following this, the blood vessels are replaced in their original position, and the abdominal contents are replaced in their normal positions.